YassineDev91/smart-contract-eval/README.md

 If you use this dataset or script, please cite:

 > *Yassine Naziha, 2025.
-Design and Development of Smart Contracts Using a Web-Based Graphical Editor and Large Language Models.*
+SCEditor-Web: Bridging Model-Driven Engineering and Generative AI for Smart Contract Development*

 ---